yyunikov/android-dim-block/README.md

 DimBlock
 ========

-Simple application that block's dim on Android devices.
+Simple application for blocking dim on Android devices.

 License
 =================